-If your innovation is entirely ground-breaking then research might not help because there might be no near comparison to measure your idea against.
+If your innovation is ground-breaking then research might not help, because there might be no near comparison to measure your idea against.
 Those that were asked to evaluate the first telephone, for example, said that it had no commercial viability!

 Even if you manage to develop a new product, you will only be successful if the product is profitable.
 This is less likely to happen if:

 Customers are a good starting point.
 Look at what they want from a new or improved product.
-Some businesses like to think in terms of a 'unique selling proposition' (USP) - a clear reason why customers should switch to your product.
+Consider your unique selling propositions (USPs) - the clear reasons why customers should switch to your product.

 The design phase uses this spec to design the product.
 Effective design is wide-ranging.
 As well as fulfilling the product spec, it includes considering how component and processing costs can be minimised.